Portugal clings to austerity on edge of abyss

 The country has approved the "fiscal compact" for budget discipline in Europe and the government has said it would support closer political and fiscal union, though it is sees economic reform and fixing state finances as priorities.

-"The first obligation of a country is to stick to its word, to honor and fulfill the terms of its (loan) program," the prime minister told parliament on Monday.
+"The first obligation of a country is to stick to its word, to honour and fulfil the terms of its (loan) programme," the prime minister told parliament on Monday.

 That makes it especially vulnerable to further flare ups in the euro zone crisis, whether in Greece or in increasingly troubled Spain, its biggest export market.